-Boeing warns job cuts coming as coronavirus leads to 4th straight quarterly loss
+Boeing warns of job cuts as coronavirus spurs 4th straight quarterly loss

 Continue Reading Below

-The Chicago-based planemaker reported a third-quarter loss of $401 million, or an adjusted $1.39 per share, better than the $2.52 loss that analysts surveyed by Refinitiv were anticipating.
+The Chicago-based planemaker lost $401 million, or an adjusted $1.39 per share, in the three months through September, better than the $2.52 loss that analysts surveyed by Refinitiv were anticipating.

 Revenue fell 29% from a year ago to $14.1 billion, edging out the $13.9 billion that was expected.